-White New Orleans Mob Racked by Integration Crisis Price 10c NOV.
+World Watches Mighty USA Racked by Integration Crisis Price 10c NOV.
 16 - While Democrats and Republicans continued to insist that the crisis facing humanity today centers in Moscow and Havana, the rest of the world had broke out on Nov: 13.
-The rebels, its eyes centered on the crisis that blazed up in New Orleans when four small Negro girls entered first grade in two previously all-white schools. · By today the mobs had grown to an estimated 5,000 and they were becoming more and more belligerent as state officials covertly encouraged them to violent action.
-Washington observers today said they consider it the worst crisis in "federal-state relations" since federal troops were sent into Little Rock in 1957 to enforce token school which, an official Guatemalan desegregation like that now being attempted in New Here is how a special correspondent of the New York Times described the first day in school for the four small children: "Today hundreds of city policemen began to assemble in the mixed, white and Negro residential districts of the two schools. . . .
+The rebels, its eyes centered on the crisis that blazed up in New Orleans when four small Negro girls entered first grade in two previously all-white schools. • By today the mobs had grown to an estimated 5,000 and they were becoming more and more belligerent as state officials covertly encouraged them to violent action.
+Washington observers today said they consider it the worst crisis in "federal-state relations" since federal troops were sent into Little Rock in 1957 to enforce token school desegregation like that now being attempted in New Orleans.
+Here is how a special correspondent of the New York Times described the first day in school for the four small children: "Today hundreds of city policemen began to assemble in the mixed white and Negro residential districts of the two schools. . . .
 Police officials and detectives stationed themselves around the school buildings and inside the halls.
-Deputy Federal marshals ... made a final check and drove to the homes of the four pupils....
+Deputy Federal marshals . . . made a final check and drove to the homes of the four pupils....
 "Some 30 minutes after the scheduled start of classes the marshals pulled up at McDonogh No. 19 with three pupils accompanied by parents. . . .
 An angry roar went up from the whites among the mixed crowds of spectators.
-Kill the niggers!' shouted one man. . . ."
+'Kill the niggers!' shouted one man. . . ."
 Meanwhile, at the William Frantz school, "four deputy marshals arrived with a little Negro girl and her mother.
 They walked hurriedly up the steps and into the yellow brick building while onlookers jeered and shouted taunts.
-"The girl, dressed in a stifly starched white dress with a white ribbon in her hair, gripped her mother's hand tightly and glanced apprehensively toward the crowd."
-On the second day, firemen were using hoses to disperse racist demonstrators, but the mob-continued to collect.
+"The girl, dressed in a stiflly starched white dress with a white ribbon in her hair, gripped her mother's hand tightly and glanced apprehensively toward the crowd."
+On the second day, firemen were using hoses to disperse racist demonstrators, but the mob continued to collect.
 That was the situation as four little girls out of Louisiana's 278,000 Negro school children stepped across the color line in the schools for the first time since Reconstruction days.
 What did it take to achieve this meager token step? • On Sept.
-14, 1952, the New Orleans NAACP filed a desegregation suit for a group of Negro parents. • On May 16, 1960 - seven years and four months later - federal judge James Skelly Wright ordered the New Orleans school board to begin grade-a-year desegre- NEW YORK, Nov.
-13 - Police Commissioner Kennedy has ligious holidays.
-But he remains curiously silent about the case (Continued on Page 2)
+14, 1952, the New Orleans NAACP filed a desegregation suit for a group of Negro parents. • On May 16, 1960 - seven years and four months workers of Michigan about 5,000 later - federal judge James Skelly Wright ordered the New Orleans school board to begin grade-a-year desegre- France.
+He denied being a "As for plotting, I believe in shouldn't take time off for re ligious holidays.
+But he remains curiously silent about the case Cullen, an American columnist, of Patrolman William O'Keefe, accused of beating a disabled movement will soon honeycomb Negro veteran without provocation, even though O'Keefe offered sworn testimony in the case last week that flatly con-